-Some microorganisms need vectors or agents for their transmission.
-Malaria is an example for the harmful microorganism.
-Here, Anopheles mosquitoes are agents used by the protozoan Plasmodium vivax to transmit their spores.
-Whereas some directly enter the body through contaminated food, water or air.
 Most of the pathogenic diseases are communicable and infectious.
 Once pathogens enter the host body, they utilize the host nutrients; also invade the immune system of the host.
-These led to the discovery and development of antibiotics and vaccines.
+This led to the discovery and development of antibiotics and vaccines.

 Microorganisms are specific to their host.
-Some diseases affect only animals like Anthrax but they can be transmitted to human also.
+Some diseases affect only animals like Anthrax, but they can be transmitted to human also.
 Some diseases like Crown gall disease infect plants by certain bacteria and viruses.
-The diseases affecting animals and plants can decrease quality and yield of the product and may lead to investment loss.
-Therefore it is necessary to control microbial growth.
+The diseases affecting animals and plants can decrease the quality and yield of the product and may lead to investment loss.
+Therefore, it is necessary to control microbial growth.

-The harmful microorganisms not only damage human body but also the food we eat, clothes etc. Sometimes they multiply on food and release toxic products hence cause food poisoning.
+Harmful microorganisms not only damage the human body, but also the food we eat.
+Sometimes, they multiply on food and release toxic products, hence cause food poisoning.
 To avoid food poisoning, food preservation is done in various ways like pasteurization, salting, boiling etc.